A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Derived Completion of Schemes and Categories

+This will be the anchor point of our induction.
 We will prove that equation \eqref{eqn:adele_categories} holds for $k = m+1$ if it holds for $k = m$.
 Taking Ind-objects of both sides, and considering the (idempotent completion of the) essential image of $\Perf_{(Z_{m+1})_A}(R_A) \cong \Perf_{(Z_A)_{m+1}}(X_A)$, we see that (up to idempotent completion)

-here we use that for a stable $\infty$-category $\C$ endowed with a flag of localizing sub-categories, the functor $\C_{[i]} \to \C_{\widehat{(0,i)}[i+1]}$ is essentially surjective up to idempotent completion.
+here we use that for a stable $\infty$-category $\C$ endowed with a flag of localizing subcategories, the functor $\C_{[i]} \to \C_{\widehat{(0,i)}[i+1]}$ is essentially surjective up to idempotent completion.
 We have